IN A RUSH? MY TOP CHOICE

 Of course our top dog overall is the best here too.

-I really like this showerhead.
+I really like this unit.
 It’s powerful, it has all the settings you could need (and none of the fake settings many brands try to use to pad out their setting list), it’s easy to clean, looks nice, and works great.

 Maybe a little too high pressure for some people’ tastes.